The Boston Home - Boston Massachusetts

 The Boston Home - Accommodation Options:

-The Boston Home allows its residents to choose numerous senior apartment options, such as:
+The Boston Home allows its residents to choose many senior apartment options, such as:

 - Shared living quarters